Staffordshire: Historic

 Some settlements were formerly governed as part of the county, these are now under the West Midlands county:

-Staffordshire Bull Terriers

-The Staffordshire Bull Terrier was bred for hunting purposes in this county and should not be confused with the considerably larger American Staffordshire Terrier, American Pit Bull Terrier, and (English) Bull Terrier.

 Religion

 In the 2011 United Kingdom census, the population of Staffordshire reported their religion as follows:

 Church of England

 The only cathedral in the county is Lichfield Cathedral in the city of Lichfield.
 The Diocese of Lichfield covers the whole county with the exception of Stapenhill and Amington, the north of the nearby county of Shropshire and the Black Country area of the West Midlands.
 The county is covered by the archdeaconries of Stoke-upon-Trent and Lichfield.
 The current Bishop of Lichfield is Michael Ipgrave and the current Bishop of Stafford Geoff Annas.
 There are 298 Church of England churches in the county.

 Roman Catholic Church

 Staffordshire is part of the Roman Catholic Archdiocese of Birmingham.
 The current archbishop is Bernard Longley.

 Methodism

 Primitive Methodism was founded in Staffordshire by Hugh Bourne, a native of Stoke-on-Trent, at a public gathering in the village of Mow Cop.
 He originally followed the Wesleyan form of Methodism but in 1801 he reformed the Methodist service by conducting it outside.
 By 1811 with his brother he founded the first chapel in the Tunstall area of Stoke-on-Trent.
+Since 1932 the Primitive and Wesleyan movements have been a single organisation, the Methodist Church of Great Britain.
+The Methodist Churches of Staffordshire fall within three Districts: Birmingham District, Wolverhampton and Shrewsbury District and Chester & Stoke-on-Trent District.